Some in Shanghai leave home for 1st time in two weeks as COVID curbs ease | Health

 - China

-With a quarter of the population now in some form of lockdown, China's leadership is increasingly concerned about the long-term economic impact of its "zero-COVID" strategy, but it remains reluctant to risk larger waves of infection.
-Shanghai said on Monday that more than 7,000 residential units had been classified as lower-risk areas after reporting no new infections for 14 days, and its districts have since been announcing which specific compounds can be opened up.
+Shanghai said on Monday that more than 7,000 areas - which local media reported as home to about 4.8 million of its 25 million residents - had been classified as lower-risk after no new infections for 14 days.
+Local officials have been announcing which residential compounds can open up.
+But while some people were allowed out on Tuesday, there was still confusion about how freely they could move, with many awaiting permission from their residential committees.

-But while some people were allowed out of their residences on Tuesday, there was still confusion about the extent to which those living in lower-risk zones were free to move, with many still awaiting permission from their residential committees.
-One Shanghai resident said she briefly left home for a scooter ride on Tuesday morning after receiving permission from her compound, but she was notified later in the day that she would no longer be allowed to do so.

-"You know how it all changes very fast… if you can go out you better do so quickly because you won't know if it could change in the next hour," said the resident, who didn't want to be named.
-Residents from lower-risk zones known as "prevention areas" are still subject to controls and will have to observe strict social distancing measures, city health official Wu Qianyu said at a press briefing.
+One resident said she briefly left home for a scooter ride on Tuesday morning after getting permission from her compound, only to be told later that she could no longer do so.
+"You know how it all changes very fast ... if you can go out you better do so quickly because you won't know if it could change in the next hour," she said, declining to be named.

-"After a long period of lockdown, it is understandable that people want to go out and get some air, and they need to go shopping for food and medicine and go for medical treatment," she said.
-"But if lots of people gather in a disorderly way, it will cause hidden dangers to our epidemic prevention work."
+Meanwhile, officials said daily infection rates were likely to remain high in the next few days, with Shanghai still struggling to get to grips with the outbreak - China's biggest since the coronavirus was discovered in late 2019 in the central city of Wuhan.
+"The epidemic is in a rapid increase phase, with social transmission still not brought under effective control," said Lei Zhenglong of the National Health Commission at a briefing in Beijing.

+"The forecast for the next few days is that the number of infected people will remain at a high level," he said.
+Amid concerns about the tough curbs, the U.S. State Department ordered its non-emergency government workers to leave its consulate in Shanghai.

+DOWNWARD PRESSURES On Tuesday, German auto parts giant Bosch said it suspended output at sites in Shanghai and the city of Changchun in COVID-hit Jilin province, while putting two other plants - one in Shanghai and another in neighbouring Taicang - under "closed-loop" operation, with workers isolated inside.

+Premier Li Keqiang warned on Monday that China needed to be "highly vigilant" against further downward economic pressures and said the fight against COVID-19 needed to be "coordinated" with economic and social development.
+China is also encouraging long-term investors to buy more equities and major shareholders of listed firms to increase their holdings when stocks slump, in a bid to stabilise a stock market rocked by the worsening COVID outbreak, the country's securities watchdog said late on Monday.

+Liu Min, vice head of Shanghai's commercial commission, said efforts were being made to reopen supermarkets, convenience stores and pharmacies, but non-essential businesses will remain suspended.
+Many in the city still struggled to buy food.
+E-commerce giant JD.com, which received a license on Saturday to supply the city, came in for online criticism on Tuesday when shoppers found that delivery dates had been pushed back more than a week.

 On Monday, Shanghai's total new asymptomatic cases fell 11% from a day earlier to 22,348, with confirmed symptomatic cases rising to 994 from 914..

-But experts said it was still too early to say whether the city was getting to grips with the outbreak - China's biggest since the coronavirus was first discovered in late 2019.
-Zhang Boli, a medical expert and government adviser, said the multiple points of transmission made the current flare-ups different from previous ones.

-"It might take more time than previously - it isn't easy to make predictions," he told the Health Times newspaper.
-Amid concerns about the tough curbs, the U.S. State Department has ordered its non-emergency government workers to leave its consulate in Shanghai.

-DOWNWARD PRESSURES With the economy under increasing strain, efforts are being made in Shanghai to reopen supermarkets, convenience stores and pharmacies, but non-essential businesses will remain suspended, said Liu Min, vice head of the city's commercial commission.

-Nomura estimates that as many as 45 cities in China are now implementing either full or partial lockdowns, making up 26.4% of the country's population and 40.3% of its GDP.
-The figure of 45 cities may even underestimate the full impact of China's current "zero COVID" policies, with mobility disrupted elsewhere too, it added.

-Premier Li Keqiang warned on Monday that China needed to be "highly vigilant" against further downward pressures on the economy and said the fight against COVID-19 needed to be "coordinated" with economic and social development.
-China is also encouraging long-term investors to buy more equities and major shareholders of listed firms to increase their holdings when stocks slump, in a bid to stabilize a stock market rocked by the worsening COVID outbreak, the country's securities watchdog said late on Monday.

-China's CSI300 index fell 3.1% on Monday, the biggest drop in a month.
-The benchmark fell to a near four-week low early on Tuesday.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)